intershop/devenv-4-iom/doc/02_configuration.md

 There are two possibilities to set a user specific configuration file.
 First, the name of the property file might be passed as first parameter to `devenv-cli.sh`.
 In this case, the user specific configuration file might have any name.

-Second, there is an implicit lookup mechanism, that treats any file named `devenv.user.properties` in current directory as an user specific configuration of _deven-4-iom_.
+If no property file is given at the command line, `devenv.user.properties` in current directory is used as user specific configuration of _deven-4-iom_.

 ### Lookup of project specific configuration